Man who is in early recovery from addiction is experiencing the pink cloud

 • Sharing support with others who are working toward similar goals

 • Unlike the 12-Step model, SMART Recovery does not have a spiritual element.
-SMART Recovery does not require you to acknowledge any type of higher power.
+Also, it does not require you to acknowledge any type of higher power.

 • The 12-Step model directs participants to admit that they are powerless over alcohol and other drugs.
 SMART Recovery does not call for any such admission.

 • The 12-Step model emphasizes complete abstinence from all addictive substances.
-SMART Recovery encourages abstinence, but it allows participants to define success as they see fit.
+It encourages abstinence, but it allows participants to define success as they see fit.

-• Some 12-Step groups do not consider people to be in recovery if they are taking methadone, Suboxone, or another prescription drug as part of an approved medication-assisted treatment (MAT) program.
-SMART Recovery welcomes participants who are taking medications as directed by a doctor to help them stay sober.
+• Some 12-Step groups do not view individuals as being in recovery if they use methadone, Suboxone, or other MAT medications.
+Lastly, it welcomes participants who are taking medications as directed by a doctor to help them stay sober.

 The 4-Point Recovery Model

-SMART Recovery is structured around a four-point program that can help people accomplish the following goals:
+SMART Recovery is structured around a four-point program designed to help people achieve the following goals:

-1. Build and maintain motivation: This point focuses on helping participants find the motivation to make significant changes in their life, then retain the drive to resist relapse and protect their sobriety.
+1. Build and maintain motivation: This point helps participants find the drive to make significant changes and stay committed to their sobriety.

 2. Cope with urges and cravings: Drug cravings and other unhealthy urges are common among people in recovery.
 Learning to process these emotions without resorting to substance abuse can be vital for long-term success.

 4. Live a balanced life: Balance and moderation are key attributes of a healthy life in recovery.
-SMART Recovery helps participants achieve this sense of harmony, which includes finding productive and satisfying ways to fill the hours that were previously taken up by seeking, using, and recovering from the effects of alcohol and other drugs.
+SMART Recovery helps participants find productive and satisfying ways to replace the time once spent on alcohol and drug use.

 SMART Recovery Meetings

-As we noted earlier in this post, SMART Recovery meetings are led by trained volunteer facilitators.
-There is never a charge to attend meetings, which are conducted both in person and online.
+As we noted earlier in this post, meetings are led by trained volunteer facilitators.
+We never charge for attending meetings, which we conduct both in person and online.

-Meetings are designed to be safe and supportive places where participants can gain important information about recovery, share their thoughts, and learn from the insights and experiences of others.
+We design meetings as safe and supportive spaces where participants gain recovery information, share their thoughts, and learn from others’ insights and experiences.

-The content and focus of a meeting will understandably be influenced by the contributions of the participants.
-In general, though, most SMART Recovery meetings adhere to the following structure:
+The contributions of participants understandably influence the content and focus of each meeting.
+In general, though, most meetings adhere to the following structure:

-• Discussion: The majority of a standard meeting will involve a facilitator-led discussion on a topic or topics related to the four-point program.
+• Discussion: The meeting primarily features a facilitator-led discussion on topics related to the four-point program.
 These discussions often incorporate the principles of CBT or REBT.
 Though the facilitator plays an important role, this section of the meeting is a discussion, not a lecture.
-All participants are encouraged to ask questions, provide feedback, and otherwise remain actively engaged.
+All participants are encouraged to ask questions, provide feedback, and stay actively engaged.

-• Checkout: As the meeting’s end approaches, participants are given the opportunity to highlight a lesson they learned or a discussion point that was of particular interest to them.
+• Checkout: As the meeting nears its end, participants have the opportunity to highlight a lesson they learned, or a discussion point that particularly interested them.

 Contact Sanctuary Treatment Center to Learn About Using SMART Recovery During Treatment